tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 be remapped to only appear as an input (or output) only.

 The input and output tensors can be remapped.
-For instance, some input tensor can be ommited.
+For instance, some input tensor can be omitted.
 For instance, a subgraph representing an operation with two inputs can be remapped to only take one input.
 Note that this does not change at all the underlying tf.Graph (remember, it is a view).
 It means that the other input is being ignored, or is being treated as "given".